 - Ask the “killer question”: once you have gotten the “Yes”, ask the most powerful question I have learned in this business (thanks, uncle Wayne!).
 It will give you 99% security that your candidate will really accept your offer: “I have two more potential candidates from the interview process.
 Can I tell the other guys that the job is taken?”
 Few people will lie at you.

 - It ain’t over till it’s over: one third of the candidates who refuse do so because they accept a counter offer from their current employer.
 Talk about how it feels giving notice: “How do you feel giving notice after 3 years?
 How will your boss react?
 What can s/ he do to keep you?”
 Be sensitive on this one.
 Resigning can be much stress.
 Make a summary of the reasons your candidate gave you to leave the current employer and how your offer responds to these reasons.

 - Send an email: Put everything into an email (or letter) including all elements of the offer such base salary and all variable parts, job title, vacation and all benefits and extras.
 End with a nice phrase like “We are looking very much forward to working with you, Doris”.
 Set a deadline until when the candidate should accept (I recommend 3 days.
 If the candidate needs longer, s/he is usually not convinced).

 Be sure you are the one in the driving seat.
 Go to the end during this critical phase of the recruitment to avoid nasty surprises and to make sure your chosen candidate will turn up on day 1.
 If you let go now, you risk losing it all and we don’t want that, do we?

-PS: If you recruit on senior level and want a real professional to take over the entire process including search, evaluation, job offer and coaching during the integration period (yes, even coaching is part of our offer), give me a call and I will handle all this for you!
+PS: If you recruit on senior level and want a real professional to take over the entire process including search, evaluation, job offer and coaching during the integration period (yes, even coaching is part of our offer), give us a call and we will handle all this for you!